marshki/adobe_installer/README.md

 ## TODO

 - [ ] Option to install all packages and run serializer?

+- [ ] Is disk space check accurate?
+Need to check.

 - [ ] Code review.
 Refactor where needed.